laurencedawson/embr/README.md

 4. Merge the contents of /codeigniter-blog with the base of your active CI installation

-5. Create a new database and import 'tables.sql'; update your database details in application/config/database
+5. Add your database login details to application/config/database

 6. Edit the values in appication/config/blog.php (sign up with [DISQUS](http://disqus.com/admin/register/) if you haven't already registered your site)